nih-byob/presentations/2020/02_shiny-for-data-exploration/README.md

 - example:

 ```
-# here we just take an input number and print it
+# here we just take an input number and print it.
-# further changes don't change anything
+# further changes don't do anything

 # isolate input number
 num <- isolate({ input$num })